- August 16, 1977

 Markus Palttala is a Finnish racing driver who is active since 1998.
 He spent the most of his career in the sports car racing, gaining notable success in different competitions (French GT Championship, Blancpain GT Series) or endurance races (24h Nurburgring, 24h Spa, 24h Zolder).
 In 2016, he was Endurance champion in the Renault Sport Trophy.
-Currently, he drives BMW M6 GT3 for Rowe Racing in the Blancpain GT Series.

 Starting a career in the Finnish Touring Car Championship

 Markus Palttala was born on August 16, 1977, in Nakkila, Finland.
 He spent six seasons in the go-kart competitions before debuting in the 1998 Finnish Touring Car Championship.
 He was driving Honda Integra Type-R, scoring one victory and finishing fifth in the final standings.
 Next year, with the same car, Markus was again fifth in the points, scoring one victory in ten races.
 In 1999, he also participated in German Dunlop Tourenwagen Light Cup, scoring four podiums with Honda Integra.

 2000 - unsuccessful debut at Spa 24 Hours

 In 2000, Palttala's main competition was the Porsche Carrera Cup Germany but without notable results.
 He also recorded few starts in the German Touring Car Challenge with Honda Integra Type-R. In August 2000, Palttala debuted at Spa 24 Hours.
 He was driving a Honda Integra Type-R for PSI Motorsport, not finishing the race.